Dónall Dempsey's fifth collection – Published 21st November 2019 under our VOLE imprint

 “Gerry Sweeney’s Mammy” is packed with memories of the author’s childhood growing up in the Curragh Camp where his father was stationed for forty years and where Dónall himself served in the Irish Defence Force for six years as a young man.
 His poems also recall holidays in Co.
 Cork, where his father’s family come from, and range beyond memory to deal with every aspect of family: birth, loss, family anecdote and inevitably, the fun and humour that exist in all families.

-Praise for "Gerry Sweeney's Mammy"
+Comments on "Gerry Sweeney's Mammy"

 (Full reviews are here)